 The FDA Grand Rounds is an educational presentation that is webcast monthly to highlight cutting-edge research underway across the Agency and its impact on protecting and advancing public health.
 Each session features an FDA scientist presenting on a key public health challenge and how FDA is applying science to its regulatory activities.
 The 45-minute educational presentation is followed by questions from the audience.
 You can also view the presentation under Past Grand Rounds following the live webcast. #FDAGrandRounds.

-The next FDA Grand Rounds is scheduled for January 9, 2020.
+The next FDA Grand Rounds is scheduled for June 11, 2020.
+(Webcast only)

 12:00 p.m. - 1:00 p.m.
 EST